troychaplin/wp-monorepo-manager/README.md

 - **Development Workflow**: Consistent development experience across projects
 - **Code Quality**: Enforced coding standards across all projects

+## Installation & Testing

+> 📦 **Package Status**: This package is not yet published to npm.
+For testing and development, please see [TEST.md](./docs/TEST.md) for setup instructions using local development methods.

 ## Quick Start

 ### Global Installation (Recommended)